Research Degrees in

 Areas of supervision for research degrees include:

-The Philosophy section is home to the European and Applied Philosophy Group, which is part of the Humanities Research Centre.
+The Philosophy section is home to the European and Applied Philosophy Group.

 Our most recent doctoral defences were theses by Dr Dominic Kelly (on Heidegger), Dr Nicholas Aldridge (on Jean-Luc Nancy), Dr Nicola Crosby (on Kant), and Dr Shandon Guthrie (on the Metaphysics of Demonology).
 Students are currently writing doctorates on the work of Hegel, on the work of Jean Luc Nancy, and on the work of Foucault.
 There are weekly meetings of the Human Sciences Seminar (HSS) in the autumn and spring terms, and a seminar for graduate students to present their work in the summer term.